 The chance that Hoover had for success as president ended when the stock market lost almost one-half its value in the fall of 1929.
 Many Americans lost everything they owned.
 However, by itself the stock market crash itself did not cause the Great Depression that followed.
 In fact, only approximately 10% of Americans held stock and risked their money in the market.
 Yet nearly a third would lose all their money and jobs in the depression.
 The connection between the crash and the difficult years that followed was complicated and involved both big problems that had been growing for years and bad decisions made by leaders.

-Although the 1920s were a time when stock prices were going up, in the last four years, prices went up much faster and much higher.
-In an article titled “Everyone Ought to Be Rich,” John J. Raskob told Americans to invest just $15 dollars a month in the market.
+Although the 1920s were a time when stock prices were going up, in the last four years of the 20s, prices went up much faster and much higher.
+In an article titled “Everyone Ought to Be Rich,” John J. Raskob told Americans to invest just $15 a month in the market.
 After twenty years, he wrote, the stocks would be worth $80,000.
 People all around the nation got excited about stocks.
 In 1925, the total value of the New York Stock Exchange was $27 billion, but by September 1929, that figure went up to $87 billion.
 This meant that the average stockholder more than tripled the value of the stocks he or she was lucky enough to own.